xjtu-enre/ENRE-java/README.md

                         java files which have the same relative path with the original file
-  -d, --dir=<dir>     The additional directories to be analyzed -h, --help          display this help and exit
+  -d, --dir=<dir>     The additional directories to be analyzed -e, --external=<external>
+                      The third party APIs which need to identify -h, --help          Display this help and exit
       -hd, --hidden=<hidden>
                       The path of hiddenapi-flag.csv -o, --output=<outputFile>
-                      The output file name, default is projectName-out
+                      The output file name, default is projectName-out -s, --slim          The slim output version, which removing the location and external entity info.
 ```

 To increase the memory heap, you can add -Xmx before -jar, like: